SchlossLab/Sovacool_OptiFit_mSphere_2022/README.md

 Or force all rules to run:
 ```
-snakemake -s path/to/snakefile --forceall
+snakemake --forceall
 ```

 #### Dry run

 Do a dry run to see which jobs snakemake would run without actually running them:
 ```
-snakemake --dryrun -s path/to/snakefile
+snakemake --dryrun
 ```
 Before committing changes or submitting jobs to the cluster, test your snakefile for syntax errors with a dry run.

 #### On the cluster

 Edit the cluster config file `cluster.json` with your email for PBS to send job notifications.
-On the cluster, create a PBS script with the following command:
+On the cluster, create a PBS script and append the following command:
 ```
 snakemake --profile pbs-torque
 ```